 Step 2: Make it representative

 Set-top-box data typically is only sourced from an MVPD’s footprint.
-This needs to be modeled for it to be applied to the rest of the country, and any skews in that footprint need to be removed.
-With more and more people using antennas to get terrestrial broadcast, STB data is already going to be missing large chunks of the population.
+This needs to be modeled for by applying it to the rest of the country, and any skews in that footprint need to be removed.
+With more and more people using antennas to get terrestrial broadcast, STB data is already going to be missing large chunks of the population - increasingly in its footprint, as well as outside it.

 Smart TV is more representative as it covers cable, satellite and broadcast, but it’s only going to cover homes where people have bought a new TV in the last few years and where they’ve connected to the internet through wi-fi.
 That’s still going to skew the data towards more prosperous and younger people.